Skip to content

 The situation is quite different for contractors, who are generally hired through an agency.
 It is the agency's job to come up with a rate and to communicate it with the client.
 However, some contractors are independent and are, just like freelancers, responsible of setting their own rates and handling their invoicing independently.

 Whether you employ independent contractors or freelancers, what matters at the end of the day is that you are able to get the best out of your external workforce.
-Contractors vs freelancers - being able to differentiate between these two kinds of external workers will only enable you to set the right expectations and brief them well.
+Contractors vs freelancers - being able to tell the difference between freelancer and contractor workers will only enable you to set the right expectations and brief them well.

 Speak to us to find out how we can help you pay your contractors more efficiently